-Here is a link to the large/extra large version with the best deal on Amazon, according to the Honey extension, where it has a 4.3-star rating.
+Here is a link to the large/extra large version with the best deal on Amazon, according to the Honey extension.
 (The Honey extension will be used for all subsequent best deal links.)

 Mueller Fitted Wrist Brace - Green Line

 The next brace is also within the Mueller family and a close cousin to the wrist stabilizer in terms of Amazon reviews.
-The fitted wrist brace (Green Line) falls second on this list but tops the first choice with a 4.4-star Amazon rating (over 4,800 reviews!).
+The fitted wrist brace (Green Line) falls second on this list but is the first choice overall.

 The appearance has a less hospital-like aesthetic, with a sleeker and shorter black brace that doesn't reach as far down, ending closer to the wrist.
 The fitted wrist brace has the same breathable material, adjustable straps, and metal spoon as the stabilizer.
 The wrist brace, however, comes with the added benefit of earth-friendliness.
 Each brace is made with non-petroleum based products, including 67% recycled PET bottles.